 Using Add Source and Deltas for Collectibles or Similar Achievements

-In these examples are a couple simple ways one can utilize the Add Source flag in their achievement logic.
+In this example is a simple way one can utilize the Add Source flag in their achievement logic.

 0x1b8244: bit0-bit4 are treasures in Soniere, bit5 is a treasure at the Northern Checkpoint, and bit6-bit7 are treasures at the Dragon Den.